* § 466-a. Volunteer firefighters and volunteer ambulance workers. 1.

 the ten percent exemption as authorized by this section for the

-remainder of his or her life as long as his or her primary residence is
+remainder of such member's life as long as their primary residence is

 located within such county provided that the governing body of a city,